Food and Agricultural Education Act

 Article 7

-With respect to matters stipulated in this Act for which central competent authorities for designated purposes are in charge, the division of responsibilities and authority is as follows:
+For matters stipulated in this Act that involve the responsibilities of various central competent authorities, the division of responsibilities and authority is as follows:

-1. The competent authority for health and welfare: Planning, promotion, and supervision of matters related to nutrition and balanced diet as well as food safety and sanitation.
+1. The competent authority for health and welfare: Planning, promotion, and supervision of nutrition, balanced diet, food safety, and sanitation.

-2. The competent authority for education: Planning, promotion, and supervision of matters related to FAE in schools and preschool institutions.
+2. The competent authority for education: Planning, promotion, and supervision of FAE in schools and preschool institutions.

-3. The competent authority for environmental protection: Planning, promotion, and supervision of matters related to reuse of kitchen waste.
+3. The competent authority for environmental protection: Planning, promotion, and supervision of food waste recycling.

-4. The competent authority for culture: Research and promotion of matters related to the dietary culture of various ethnic and social groups.
+4. The competent authority for culture: Research and promotion of the dietary cultures of various ethnic groups and communities.

-5. The competent authority for indigenous peoples: Promotion of matters related to nutrition, balanced diet, traditional crops, and dietary culture of indigenous peoples, as well as planning for training of indigenous FAE professionals.
+5. The competent authority for indigenous peoples: Promotion of nutrition, balanced diets, traditional agriculture, and dietary culture among indigenous peoples, as well as training programs for FAE professionals of indigenous descent.

-6. The competent authority for science and technology research matters: Planning and promotion of matters related to R&D of auxiliary science and technology for agriculture as well as the transfer and application of technical research.
+6. The competent authority for science and technology research matters: Planning and promotion of agricultural support technology research and development, as well as technology transfer and application.

-7. Other matters related to FAE will be handled by other central competent authorities for designated purposes according to their areas of authority.
+7. Other matters related to FAE should be handled by relevant central competent authorities according to their responsibilities.

 Article 8

-In order to promote FAE, the competent authorities should invite representatives of relevant agencies, experts, scholars, and group representatives to form “FAE promotion task forces.”
-These should meet at least twice per year, and may hold interim meetings when necessary.
-Their duties are as follows:
+Article To promote FAE, the competent authorities should invite representatives of relevant agencies, experts, scholars, and group representatives to form “FAE promotion Committee.”
+Meetings shall be held at least twice a year, and additional meetings may be convened as necessary.
+Its tasks are as follows:

 1. Supervision and reassessment of FAE policies and programs.